 Community IT is proudly vendor-agnostic and our webinars cover a range of topics and discussions.
 Webinars are never a sales pitch, always a way to share our knowledge with our community.

 Come ask your questions at registration or live at the virtual event and let us know how you would use this Nonprofit AI Framework at your organization.

-Carolyn Woodard (moderator) is currently head of Marketing at Community IT Innovators.
+Carolyn Woodard is currently head of Marketing and Outreach at Community IT Innovators.
 She has served many roles at Community IT, from client to project manager to marketing.
 With over twenty years of experience in the nonprofit world, including as a nonprofit technology project manager and Director of IT at both large and small organizations, Carolyn knows the frustrations and delights of working with technology professionals, accidental techies, executives, and staff to deliver your organization’s mission and keep your IT infrastructure operating.
 She has a master’s degree in Nonprofit Management from Johns Hopkins University and received her undergraduate degree in English Literature from Williams College.
-She is happy to be moderating this nonprofit IT expert round table webinar.
+She is happy to be moderating this webinar.

 Fill out the form below to request a quote.
 We’ll be in touch shortly to discuss your needs and take the first step toward better nonprofit IT.